quale-quest/sql-mvc/Install-windows.md

 **at the moment this does not work **

-The issue we use a old version of node-firebird , beacuse we have a issue with reading blobs on the new version, however , on windows the old vesion seens to have a problem with comitting transactions......
+The issue is we use a old version of node-firebird , because we have a issue with reading blobs on the new version, however , on windows the old version seems to have a problem with committing transactions......

 This will require further investigations...

-Upto now we have :
+Up to now we have :

-This is based on windows XP, adjust the paths as needed.
+This is based on windows XP, adjust as needed.
 The pre compiled dll is 32 bit I don't know if 64bit server will run with this DLL.

 This installation guide is far from perfected ,